costajob/app-servers/README.md

 [GO](https://golang.org/) language version 1.10.1 is installed by official OSX package.
 GO focuses on simplicity by intentionally lacking features considered redundant.
 It tries to address verbosity by using type inference, duck typing and a dry syntax.
 At the same time GO takes a straight approach to parallelism, coming with built in [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) and green threads (goroutines).

-### Nim
-[Nim](http://nim-lang.org/) 0.18.0 is installed viw homebrew.
-Nim is an efficient, Python inspired, strong typed language that comes with a pretty flexible compliler able to produce code in C (default), C++, JavaScript or ObjectiveC.
-Nim supports metaprogramming, functional, message passing, procedural, and object-oriented coding style.

 ### Rust
 [Rust](https://www.rust-lang.org/) language version 1.25 is installed by official package.